HugoLi0213/hk-mtr-lrt-vue/public/blog-content.md

-# Use Google Maps for Navigation, HK Railway for Traditional Timetable View
+# Use Google Maps for Navigation, HKMTRVUE for Traditional Timetable View

 ## The Perfect Two-App Solution for Hong Kong Transit

-**Simple Rule: Google Maps for getting around → HK Railway for traditional train schedules & real-time arrivals**
+**Simple Rule: Google Maps for getting around → HKMTRVUE for traditional train schedules & real-time arrivals**

 Hong Kong has one of the world's most complex transit systems.
-Google Maps is excellent for navigation and route planning, but when you need MTR and LRT schedules and real-time arrival information in a clear, traditional timetable view, you need a specialized frontend web app like HK Railway - no GPS or location services required.
+Google Maps is excellent for navigation and route planning, but when you need MTR and LRT schedules and real-time arrival information in a clear, traditional timetable view, you need a specialized frontend web app like HKMTRVUE - no GPS or location services required.

 ## Clear Division of Responsibilities